pmitros/school-committee/README.md

   requires the city council.
 The school committee doesn't have that power alone.
-We do have the power to have many less expensive interventions with pre-K parents which can get us part of the way there in the interrim, and I will push for those.
+We do have the power to have many less expensive interventions with pre-K parents which can get us part of the way there in the interim, and I will push for those.
 * **Longer elected terms** The two-year terms mean the school committee members are constantly competing and campaigning.
 We ought to at least double the terms, but that is again outside of my